piccard21/busy-load/README.md

 # busy-load

 A simple, but flexible loading-mask plugin for jQuery.
-The are plenty of options & possibilities to expose an oberlay:
+There are plenty of options & possibilities to expose an overlay:

 * **Overlay**
   * animate it like fade or slide in